T3Voila/templavoilaplus/Documentation/CaseTemplatingApiForUseInPlugins/CreatingATemplateObject/Index.rst

 |img-13|

-After having done this you close the document here, click the Template Object icon again and select “TemplaVoila”:
+After having done this you close the document here, click the Template Object icon again and select “TemplaVoilà!
+Plus”:

 |img-14|